Sarohia94/Project-1-skinfirst/README.md

 # skinfirst website

 The skinfirst website is designed to promote skin wellness to its visitors.
-The purpose of the site is to inform the user of routines they can follow and other useful information they can apply in their day to day lives.
+The purpose of the site is to provide the user with bitesize, accessible information that they can then apply in their day to day lives.

 ![skinfirst website shown on a range of devices](assets/images/skinfirstwebsite.png)